KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 ::: tip
 An optional tip.
 Please avoid using tips as much as possible.
-Highly important tip, such as a request to reach out to the team before using on a production chain, because no one has yet used the module in production
+Highly important tips, such as a request to reach out to the team before using the module on a production chain due to its experimental nature, or something similar
 :::

 Explain the module at a general level.
-Try to explain it like you are to someone who is a new customer, and may only be lightly familiar with coding and/or blockchain.
+Try to explain it as though you are talking toa new customer, who may only be lightly familiar with coding and/or blockchain.

 Some questions to consider (you do not have to answer all of them, and you can answer questions not present here in the introduction):